 - ▶ To ensure risk adequacy, the variable remuneration must not provide an incentive to enter into inappropriate risks - ▶ To ensure sustainability, success is determined based on a longer-term assessment.
-Bonus awards paid to identified staff consist of 50% cash and 50% phantom shares and 40% to 60% of the bonus is paid upfront, provided a certain bonus amount is reached.
-The portion of a bonus award which is not paid upfront is deferred and vests over a period of five years - ▶ The appropriateness and market adequacy of remuneration are ensured, whereby a balanced relationship between fixed and variable components is achieved.
-In general, the target for variable remuneration is capped at 100% of the respective fixed remuneration.
-In case there has been a significant out performance, the variable remuneration may exceed such amount but, in any event, may not exceed the levels set by the applicable regulatory requirements which currently stand at 200%.
-A corresponding approval by BAWAG P.S.K.'s general meeting has been obtained on September 15, 2017 - ▶ The variable remuneration is determined on the basis of the individual's success as well as on the success of the respective organizational unit and BAWAG P.S.K.
+Bonus awards paid to identified staff consist of 50% cash and 50% phantom shares, and 40% to 60% of the bonus is paid upfront, provided a certain bonus amount is reached.
+The portion of a bonus award which is not paid upfront is deferred and vests over a period of five years. - ▶ The appropriateness and market adequacy of remuneration are ensured, and a balanced relationship between fixed and variable components is achieved.
+In general, the target for variable remuneration is set at 100% of the respective fixed remuneration.
+In the event that there has been a significant outperformance, the variable remuneration may exceed such amount but, in any event, may not exceed the levels set by the applicable regulatory requirements, which currently stand at 200% - ▶ The variable remuneration is determined on the basis of the individual's success as well as on the success of the respective organizational unit and BAWAG P.S.K.

-Regarding identified staff the individually quantitative and qualitative targets are to be agreed between the employee and the relevant manager.
+Regarding identified staff, the individual quantitative and qualitative targets are to be agreed between the employee and the relevant manager.
 The targets and the achievement and non-achievement of targets are documented.
 A clear structure in target setting is key for ensuring transparent target assessment.
-Therefore, the targets shall be specifically tailored for each individual function and set out with regard of the function holder's capacity and capability.
-Regardless of specific contents and areas of responsibility each target comprises of:
+Therefore, the targets shall be specifically tailored for each individual function and set out with consideration of the function holder's capacity and capability.
+Regardless of specific contents and areas of responsibility, each target comprises of:

-- ▶ a clear and transparent description of its content - ▶ targets consist of quantitative and qualitative measurement criteria - ▶ a reasonable timeline within Management by Objective
+- ▶ a clear and transparent description of its content - ▶ targets consist of quantitative and qualitative measurement criteria - ▶ a reasonable timeline within the Management by Objectives process

-At the end of the Management by Objective cycle targets are assessed in a structured multi-stage procedure:
+At the end of the Management by Objectives cycle targets are assessed in a structured multi-stage procedure:

-- ▶ Evaluation (by employee and manager) of target achievement along agreed measurement criteria - Assessment of the targets by employee and manager - ▶ Documentation of the assessment and derivable consequences
+- ▶ Evaluation (by the employee and manager) of target achievement according to agreed measurement criteria - Assessment of the targets by the employee and manager - ▶ Documentation of the assessment and derivable consequences

-In addition, the results of internal and external audits, on-site reviews by regulators and the overall fulfilment of compliance requirements shall be used as a further indicator for the individual bonus allocation.
+In addition, the results of internal and external audits, on-site reviews by regulators and the overall fulfillment of compliance requirements shall be used as a further indicator for the individual bonus allocation.

-For risk and control function holders who are identified as identified staff the process of target setting and target assessment differs from that of other identified staff as KPIs or performance targets for the Group shall not be used.
-The targets have to be derived from the risk strategy and governance of BAWAG Group and business unit, defined by the Chief Risk Officer together with responsible division heads.
-The Management by Objectives process (line manager determines targets with employee personally) serves as quality check of the content of the targets.
-However, upon the compensation of staff in risk and control functions is decided regardless of the success of the business units they control.
+▶ For risk and control function holders who are classified as identified staff, the process of target setting and target assessment differs from that of other identified staff, as KPIs or performance targets for the Group shall not be used.
+The targets have to be derived from the risk strategy and governance of BAWAG Group and the business unit, defined by the Chief Risk Officer together with responsible division heads.
+The Management by Objectives process (line manager determines targets with the employee personally) serves as a quality check of the content of the targets.
+However, the compensation of staff in risk and control functions is decided regardless of the success of the business units they control.